Useful Words and Phrases to use in IELTS Essay

 Being able to use convincing arguments, relevant examples, academic vocabulary, brilliant introduction and a logical conclusion will definitely ensure a high band score in your IELTS Writing Task 2 part.
 To make a great impression, you have to use the right language and proper vocabulary.
-Developing your language skill and enriching your vocabulary take time.
+Developing your language skill and enriching your vocabulary takes time.
 But when you are in control and can use the right language, you can produce compelling and outstanding essays.
-In this article, we will present you some really useful words and phrases with examples which will help you write essays that score the high band score.
-This is not a big list and does not include difficult vocabulary list.
+In this article, we will present to you some really useful words and phrases with examples which will help you write essays that score well.
+This is not a big list and does not include difficult vocabularies.
 The aim of this list is to enhance your vocabulary as well as IELTS essay writing skills quickly.
+Good luck!

 1. Delve: (Verb) - To carry on intensive and thorough research for information, Investigate.

 A. This essay delves the issue, examine the arguments from both perspectives and reach a logical conclusion at the end.

 B. To delve into the issue of child labour laws, we have to ensure a sustainable economic formation for underdeveloped countries like Nepal.

 2. In order to: With the purpose of.

 Synonyms: To, for.

 A. In order to reduce the population in the city areas, new employment opportunities must be created in rural areas.

 B. The government should not waste any time in order to show our allies that we have taken plenty of initiations to tackle corruption.